rolandvarga601/robomimic/docs/datasets/robomimic_v0.1.md

 ### Method 2: Using Direct Download Links

-For each type of dataset, we also provide a direct download links that will download the raw HDF5 file:
+For each type of dataset, we also provide a direct download links that will download the raw HDF5 file – it allows flexibility in extracting different kinds of observations and rewards:

 **Proficient-Human (PH)** [**info**](robomimic_v0.1.html#proficient-human-ph)

 <details>
   <summary><b>Download Links</b></summary>
 <p>